arnavmarda/EEM16-Design-TestSuite/README.md

 ## Task-wise Testing Information
 1. Task 1 - *n* test cases randomly generated.
 Only valid test cases implemented.
 No edge cases implemented.
 2. Task 2 - *n* test cases randomly generated.
-In addition to *n* test cases, there are 11 basic edge cases checking for circuit working on "+00" and "-00" and other cases which the circuit should handle including incorrect SIGN or incorrect D1 and D0.
+In addition to *n* test cases, there are 64 other cases checking for circuit working on "+00", "-00", "+99", and "-99".
+Apart from these 4 cases, there are 20 cases with incorrect SIGN input, 20 cases with incorrect D1 and D0 and 20 cases with incorrect SIGN, D1 and D0.